 The discovery report means you have one place to find all the information you need when you have to support the decisions you’ve made three, six, nine months, or even years ago.
 It’s an investment on the front end that will pay off in spades later.
 And remember how we keep talking about metrics?
 Gathering the statistics for your discovery report will allow you to compute your metrics for the matter quickly and have them on hand for the client.

-This article first appeared on Above the Law.
+A version of this article first appeared on Above the Law.